Accuracy of a Single Point Inventory Measuring System

 In the case of a 3DLevelScanner, “more is better” with multiple measurement points contributing to a higher degree of accuracy.
 Given correct vessel geometry and proper sensor placement, you can expect volume accuracy of 3% to 5%.
 When combined with a good average bulk density, the accuracy of the mass may be around 5-10%.

-1 By performing a keyword search for “bulk density table,” “bulk density chart,” or “bulk density guide,” you will come up with a variety of reference charts for bulk density of a variety of materials.
+1 Performing a web search for “bulk density table,” “bulk density chart,” or “bulk density guide,” will result in a variety of reference charts for bulk density of a variety of materials.